petchanawat/E_Com-Business-Development-Insights-Dashboard/README.md

 ### Project Objectives

 #### 1. Analyze Sales and Profitability
-Provide an overview of sales and profitability across key focus areas to develop strategies that increase revenue.
+<p>Provide an overview of sales and profitability across key focus areas to develop strategies that increase revenue.</p>[

 #### 2. Optimize Shipping Efficiency
 Reduce shipping costs and delivery lead times by analyzing shipping modes, order priorities, and locations.
 Recommend tailored shipping strategies for different products.